cypherpunk-academy/2064/en/023_1913_Bullying.md

 Wilhelm: "What do you want from me?"

-After a short while the man sitting opposite him answers: "Nice speech.
+After a short while, the man sitting opposite him answers: "Nice speech.
 Smart thinking.
 Pure poison.
 It can turn a crowd's head."

-Second man with a slightly red face: "You traitor of your country!
+A second man with a slightly red face: "You traitor of your country!
 If it's up to guys like you, no one in Germany will be ready to fight anymore.
-And then the Frenchman and the Russian overrun us and it's over with Germany."
+And then the Frenchman and the Russian overrun us, and it's over with Germany."

 First man: "We will prevent that.
 Are you maybe even Russian?
 Or French?
 Or English?"